privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 The hash of the first storage proof element (storage root) needs to be checked to be in the account leaf of the last account proof element.

-## New specs (temporary name)
+## Two parallel proofs

+This section gives a bit of intuition why MPT circuit handles two parallel proofs at the same time.
+Namely, there is `S` (as `State`) proof which presents the state of the trie before the modification.
+And there is `C` (as `Change`) proof which presents the state of the trie after modification.

-The columns are split into two categories.
-There are `2 * (2 + 32)` columns which contain RLP streams returned by `getProof`.
+The columns are split into two categories (not to be mixed with two parallel proofs).
+There are `2 * (2 + 32)` columns which contain RLP
+streams returned by `getProof`.
 The other columns are selectors (for example which kind of row we are at).

 The value `2 * (2 + 32)` is motivated by the fact that keccak output is of 32 width.
 The additional 2 bytes are for RLP specific bytes which store information like how long is the substream.
-The multiplier 2 is because we always have two parallel proofs: before and after modification.
+Finally, the multiplier 2 is because we always have two parallel proofs: before and after modification.
-Before modification proof is named `S` as state and after modification is named `C` as change.

 The struct `MainCols` contains `rlp1`, `rlp2` bytes (2 bytes) and an array `bytes` of length 32.
 There is `MainCols` for `S` proof (named `s_main`) and